personium/legacy-docs/en/app-developer/app_authn.md

 Connecting accounts and roles (normal association process) For the same reason as creating a role,

-### Schema authentication level setting for user cell collection
+### App authentication level setting for user cell collection
 Configure schema authentication level using ACL.

 Sample Schema Authentication Configuration ACL